waytoounoriginal/Bunsen/README.md

 ## Usage
 Periodic Bunsen is a CLI tool, and is designed to be used in the terminal.
 There are different commands, some commands require arguments, and some don't.
 To get a list of commands, use the ```help``` command.
-To get help on a specific command, use the ```helps <command>``` command.

-The build command is ```gcc main.c cli.c periodic.c help.c dev.c -o bunsen```.
+The build command is ```gcc main.c cli.c periodic.c -o bunsen```.
 The executable is called ```bunsen```.

 ## Features
-A CLI tool, with commands for:

-- Grabbing the name of a element from its initials
-- Grabbing the initials of an element from its name
-- Periodic table
-- and more!
+Periodic Bunsen has CLI features, such as periodic table commands and ways to search the periodic table.
+You can find a list of commands using the ```help``` command.

 ### Planned features
 Periodic Bunsen is still in development, and is not yet complete.
 Planned features include:

-- Grabbing the atomic number of an element from its name or initials
-- Calculating the molar mass of a element
 - Giving the electron configuration of an element
 - Calculating the weight of an isotope